MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-7-Agency-International-Development/subchapter-D-Socioeconomic-Programs/part-719-Small-Business-Programs/subpart-719.2-Policies/section-719.271-6.md

 ##### 719.271-6 Small business screening procedure. #####

-Link to an amendment published at 89 FR 4206, Jan.
-23, 2024.

 (a) *General.* All USAID/Washington proposed contract actions in excess of the simplified acquisition threshold shall be screened by OSDBU, with the exception of:

 (1) Class set-asides and those unilaterally set-aside by contracting officers (719.271-3(f));

 (2) Those where the contracting officer certifies in writing that the public exigency will not permit the delay incident to screening (719.271-7(b));

-(3) “Institution building” contracts (contracts for development of a counterpart capability in the host country) with educational or nonprofit institutions; or collaborative assistance contracts pursuant to (48 CFR) AIDAR 715.370-2.
+(3) “Institution building” contracts (contracts for development of a counterpart capability in the host country) with educational or nonprofit institutions; or collaborative assistance contracts pursuant to (48 CFR) AIDAR 715.370-2; and

-(4) Those involving the payment of tuition and fees for participant training at academic institutions; and

-(5) Personal services contract requirements (see 719.270).
+(4) [Reserved]

 (b) *Preparation of Form USAID 1410-14 (the Small Business/Minority Business Enterprise Procurement Review Form).* (1) The contracting officer shall prepare the subject form in an original and 3 copies and forward the original and 2 copies to OSDBU within one working day of receipt by the contracting activity of a procurement requisition.